✥ ✥ ✥

 A Scrum Team benefits from a common agreement among its members about what they aspire to become, how they will make decisions, how they will provide feedback to each other, and what they collectively value.

-Every member of a Scrum Team comes in with a set of preconceived notions about how to behave, rooted in their previous experience and their understanding of the present culture.
+Every member of a Scrum Team has preconceived notions about how to behave, rooted in their previous experience and their understanding of the present culture.
 Such notions generally go unspoken, either because people just assume that everyone else shares the same notions, or because they aren’t even aware that they have them.
 But different peoples’ norms of behavior can conflict, leading to misunderstandings and distrust.

 A Self-Organizing Team that is unable to get all issues out on the table will leave things unsaid.
 Questions will remain unanswered and the team will miss the opportunity to evaluate possible solutions.